Image: forcdan / stock.adobe.com

 Insureds with grandmothered plans eligible for renewal can opt to switch to an ACA-compliant plan instead, either during general open enrollment or when their plan renews (renewal of an individual plan outside of general open enrollment is a qualifying event that triggers a special enrollment period).

 Grandmothered plans were initially only extended for a year, but that extension has been renewed every year since, with the final decision left up to each state.
-Utah has gone along with all of the extensions, and grandmothered plans are currently allowed to remain in force until as late as the end of 2022.
+Utah has gone along with all of the extensions, allowing grandmothered plans to remain in force until if and when the federal government says otherwise.
+In 2022, the federal government announced that these plans can remain in effect until further notice, so it’s currently up to each insurer to decide whether to continue to renew these plans.

 SHOP exchange for small businesses